Android Nougat usage doubles, but adoption is still embarrassingly low

 Related: Android 7.0 tips and tricks

-The situation may improve in the coming weeks and months with Samsung, Sony and HTC plotting roll-outs for their flagship devices.
+The situation may improve in the coming weeks and months with Samsung, LG, Moto, Sony and HTC plotting roll-outs for their flagship devices.

 Also, the forthcoming Mobile World Congress expo should see a wealth of handsets launched with Android 7.0 out of the box.